 What you need is a systematic process to reduce risk and uncertainty of new business ideas.Read More

-Someone is going to disrupt your industry, is that you?
+Someone is going to disrupt your industry one day, is that gonna be you?

 You get a chance to dive into compelling case studies of companies that made a dent in their industries, and also revealing their market strategies to you, so you can dissect it and apply to yourself.

-At the beginning of the course, professor Christensen started with statement that resonated with me so deeply and I’ve realized it’s going to be a remarkable journey:
+At the beginning of the course, professor Christensen started with a statement that resonated with me so deeply that I thought it’s going to be a remarkable journey:

 Here are a few insights from the course: